 Best afternoon tea – Pullman, Cairns

 We had our fair share of afternoon teas around the world and never expected it to find our favourite in Australia to be honest.
 A must for everyone who’s in Queensland.
 They even made us an all-vegan afternoon tea and it was wonderful.
 Don’t expect the fanciest of food or presentations.
-Do expect that every single piece of food is great quality!
+Do expect that every single piece of food is great quality and tastes delicious!

 Best bed – St Regis Vommuli, Maldives & Ritz-Carlton, Hong Kong